seregamorph/revolut/readme.md

 * demonstrate with tests that the API works as expected

 Implicit requirements:
-* the code produced by you is expected to be of good quality.
+* the code produced by you is expected to be of good quality
-* there are no detailed requirements, use common sense.
+* there are no detailed requirements, use common sense

 Please put your work on github or bitbucket.

 Key issues
 ------------
 sinap is a recursive acronym that means "SINAP is not a processing".
 This name is not my idea, one of a QIWI hackathon projects was called so.

 * Simplicity, reliablility, explicitness.
 * Prevent payment duplicates